raghav0818/SUTD-CALENDAR-BOT/README.md

 Python 3.10 or higher

-Download Python Here

 Windows Users: Check "Add Python to PATH" during installation.

-Web Browser

-Windows: Google Chrome.

-Mac: Google Chrome (Preferred) or Safari.

-📦 Installation
+📦 FIRST TIME Installation

-Download this repository (Code > Download ZIP) and Unzip it.
+*Download this repository (Code > Download ZIP) and Unzip it.

-Open the extracted folder.
+*Open the extracted folder.

-For Windows Users
+*For Windows Users

-Double-click the setup_windows.bat file.
+    *Double-click the setup_windows.bat file.

+*For Mac Users

+    *Open your Terminal.

+    *Type sh  (with a space).

+    *Drag and drop the setup_mac.sh file into the terminal.

+    *Press Enter.

 This will automatically install all required libraries.

-For Mac Users

-Open your Terminal.

-Type sh  (with a space).

-Drag and drop the setup_mac.sh file into the terminal.

-Press Enter.

 🚀 How to Use